 At the end of May, Rita spaded and weeded the front yard of the hospital.
 She planted flowers in two large empty concrete urns sitting at the hospital entrance, which were original to the grounds.
 Today, the urns, other original pieces and plants can be found in the Theresa Rogers Garden.

 In March 1995, Rita was approached by leaders of the adolescent residential program who found many teens enjoyed the outdoors and wanted to help Rita garden.

 “Spending time in the environment was enjoyable for the patients,” she says.
 Adolescents wanted to help with everything from hauling brush to pulling weeds, all to enjoy the benefits of fresh air and planting.

-Rita made an appointment with the Rogers Memorial Hospital Board in April 1995 as her funds from the barn sale were quickly dwindling and she needed additional help to continue restoring the gardens to the original splendor that Theresa Rogers created.
+Rita made an appointment with the Rogers Behavioral Health Hospital Board in April 1995 as her funds from the barn sale were quickly dwindling and she needed additional help to continue restoring the gardens to the original splendor that Theresa Rogers created.
 She explained her philosophy to the board, as well as the healing and spiritual properties of the gardens, saying, “We have 56 acres of property, we have trees, we have lake frontage, we have small ponds, but we have rack and ruined gardens.”

 To Rita’s surprise, the board awarded her a large contribution for the renovation, which greatly surpassed her initial goal.
 She used these funds to maintain the landscapes she had created and worked diligently with patients and volunteers to keep up with the gardens.